Contraz/demosys-py/README.rst

 -------------

 Project documentation can be found at readthedocs_.
-If anything is unclear or incorrect, please make an issue on it or make a pull request.
+If anything is unclear or incorrect, please make an issue or make a pull request on github.

 Features
 --------

 - A simple effect system based on python packages
 - Well documented
-- Managment commands to create new projects and effects
+- Management commands to create new projects and effects
 - Convenient wrappers for VAO, Shader, Texture, FBO
 - On-the-fly Shader and VAO negotiation of the needed buffer binding
 - Strict validation in most OpenGL operations with reasonable error feedback
-- Timeline / Timer support
+- Time line / Timer support
 - Support for the rocket sync-tracker system to create interesting keyframe data
 - A highly pluggable framework
 - Support for custom management commands